ballerina-platform/ballerina-distribution/examples/http-path-param/http_path_param.md

 # REST service - Path parameter

-The `path parameter` is a mandatory but variable part of a resource URL. `Path parameters` can be added to a resource method by specifying the parameter type and name in the resource path (eg: `albums/[string name]`).
+The `path parameter` is a mandatory but variable part of a resource URL. `path parameters` can be added to a resource method by specifying the parameter type and name in the resource path (eg: `albums/[string name]`).
 The `http` module supports `string`, `int`, `float`, `boolean`, and `decimal` types as path parameter types.
 Use it when designing REST API endpoints that require dynamic path segments.

 ::: code http_path_param.bal :::